carbonplan/margo-js/README.md

 ## how to use

-instantiate a model with default parameters using
+Instantiate a model with default parameters using

 ```js
 import { Model } from 'margo-js'